shacker/django-todo/README.md

 ## Version History

+**2.4.9** Fixed: Editing a task should not change its completed/incomplete status

 **2.4.8** Fix bug when setting default values for unspecified settings

 **2.4.7** Support custom user model in external_add